aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/guidelines/index.md

 Create a project proposal for your final project.
 Think of this as a constantly evolving document where you take notes on your final project ideas.
 This deadline is for the first version of this.

 - Some short thoughts on what you would like to explore and work with conceptually and technically.
-What is it that you want to make?
+What is it that you want to create?
+How do people interact with it?
 How does it look like?
-What does it do?
+How does it sound like?
+How does it feel like?
-- Some references (artworks/projects that are similar to what you would like to do)
+- Some references (artworks/projects that are similar to what you would like to do).
-- Initial list of parts and components you think you will need
+- Initial list of any specific space or technology requirement

 You will present your idea in class on Friday (10/03/2023).
 Also document your proposal on your course site.